-Fall FTX, conducted at Wendell Ford, Kentucky, evaluates land navigation skill proficiency, introduces cadets to the Situational Training Exercise (STX) method of leader evaluation and training, and provides an opportunity for cadets to experience an obstacle course and the rappel tower.
+Fall FTX, conducted at various military installations, evaluates land navigation skill proficiency, introduces cadets to the Situational Training Exercise (STX) method of leader evaluation and training, and provides an opportunity for cadets to experience an obstacle course and the rappel tower.

-Spring FTX, conducted at Wendell Ford, Kentucky, is the final proving ground for cadets bound for Leadership Development and Assessment Course (LDAC) at Fort Lewis, Washington.
+Spring FTX, conducted at arious military installations, is the final proving ground for cadets bound for Leadership Development and Assessment Course (LDAC) to be held at Fort Knox, KY.
 Squad STX lanes are conducted and evaluated identical to what the cadet will experience at LDAC.
 Basic Course Cadets complete a confidence course, an obstacle course, and a paintball battle day.
 Once again, land navigation skills are tested both day and night.
 Variable lanes are also included, offering a cange from the standard STX lanes.
 The Spring FTX is a joint training exercise between all Army ROTC programs operating in the State of Indiana.